Volland/Volland/README.md

 I work on **agentic memory architectures**, **world models for AI agents**, and **secure/sovereign agents** — all grounded in embedded graph databases and edge-first, privacy-first principles.

-My tools: [LadybugDB](https://ladybugdb.com/) (embedded columnar graph database), Semantic Spacetime ontologies, Promise Graphs, and Hybrid Graph RAG.
-I believe AI agents should own their memory, run on the device, and never depend on a cloud service to think.

 ---